Application and Selection Process

 How can I apply?

-To apply, you must complete the online form which will be available from Wednesday May 10 to Friday 23 June, 2017.
+To apply, you must complete the form available at https://programafrida.net/en/frida-application-platform between Monday 1st April and 15 May 2019.
 We invite you to visit the Awards, Grants and Scale-Ups pages, where you will find specific application requirements and the corresponding application forms.

 Once the call closes, projects will be shortlisted for each type of support.
 According to their areas of expertise, members of the Selection Committee will receive the shortlisted proposals for their evaluation.
 The final selection will be made by consensus of all members of the Selection Committee.

 Applications will be accepted from teams representing civil society organizati0ns, public and private universities, government agencies and private enterprises whose activities are in line with the program’s priorities.
 Individual applications will not be accepted.

 Applying organizations must be based in Latin America or the Caribbean.

 What should the geographic scope of a project be?